Skip to main content

 This page is general consumer information about US hospital price-transparency data and shoppable-service pricing.
 It is not insurance advice, billing advice, legal advice, tax advice, or medical advice, and it is not a substitute for an insurance broker, patient advocate, certified medical biller, or attorney.
 The cash-vs-insurance calculator produces scenario estimates only, based on numbers you enter; an actual bill depends on your plan, network status, prior authorisation, separate professional and facility fees, and the specific procedure code billed.
 Please verify any quoted price and your estimated patient responsibility directly with your provider and your insurer before booking care.

-Paying cash for an Cataract surgery can be cheaper than using insurance when the cash quote is below your likely patient responsibility under insurance.
+Paying cash for an Cataract surgery can be lower-cost than using insurance when the cash quote is below your likely patient responsibility under insurance.
 The key comparison is not cash price vs sticker price; it is cash price vs your deductible, coinsurance, copay and out-of-pocket maximum.

 Best first question